sethforprivacy/sethforprivacy.com/content/guides/building-sethsimmons-me.md

   sudo apt install tor
 ```

-Then I just had to edit the Tor configuration file at `/etc/tor/torrc` and add in the following lines:
+Then I just had to edit the Tor configuration file at `/etc/tor/torrc` and add in the following lines (replace "sethsimmons.me" with your site name or other preferred name):

 ```shell
   HiddenServiceDir /var/lib/tor/sethsimmons.me/